 Figure 1.
-Number of Studies by Selection Criteria (s: Scopus database; w: Web of Science database)
+Number of Studies by Selection Criteria

-2.3 Data storage and processing
+2.3 Data Storage and Processing

-All selected articles were downloaded and added to the Mendeley tool, considered good practice to facilitate data processing (García-Peñalvo, 2022).
+All selected articles were downloaded and added to the Mendeley tool, considered good practice to facilitate the data processing (García-Peñalvo, 2022).

 The first step involved removing duplicate searches between the two databases (n = 113) and excluding non-scientific articles (n = 31).
 Subsequently, the titles and abstracts of all articles were reviewed to screen for relevance to the study's topic, eliminating articles that did not align with the objective at this stage (n = 92).
 Following Snyder's (2019) recommendation, the titles and abstracts were initially reviewed for a preliminary selection, and then the full articles were read to make the final selection.
 The resulting articles were read in full, and those not adhering to the theme were excluded in a floating manner (n = 7).